 These three elements kickstarted the move toward tort reform through capping damages and continues to aid in the erosion of the 7th Amendment.

 What people miss about personal injury lawsuits is that they exist to improve consumer safety.
 In fact, numerous reports say that the McDonald’s in Albuquerque when Liebeck was burned, now sells its coffee at 158°.
 At this temperature, a person who spills the liquid on themselves would suffer third-degree burns in about 60 seconds.
 This means that the margin of safety has increased as a direct consequence of this case.

 More than tort reform, there is another reason that attorneys can learn from Liebeck v.
 McDonald’s.
 It’s a lesson in media training.

-Morgan says that the one thing he would have done differently is speaking to the media.
+Morgan says that the one thing he would have done differently in the Hot Coffee Lawsuit is speaking to the media.